Online Journaling for Mental Health

 Important Reminder

 This guide provides general educational information only.
 It is not a diagnosis, treatment recommendation, or medical advice.
-Journaling is a wellness tool that can complement professional care but shouldn't replace treatment for significant mental health concerns.
+Journaling is a wellness tool that can complement professional care but shouldn't replace treatment for significant mental health concerns, especially when mental health today requires more support than self-help can provide.

 If you are experiencing persistent symptoms of anxiety, depression, or other mental health issues, please consult with a licensed mental health professional.